amandadsmith/Energy-Systems-Analysis/README.md

 Now available: <a href="https://github.com/amandadsmith/Energy-Systems-Analysis/tree/master/PDFs">PDF version</a> of all lectures given to date.

-Test shown in blue has been updated since it was originally presented to the students.
+Text shown in blue has been updated since it was originally presented to the students.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.